pedrogerum/forecasting/README.md

 ### Steps:

-1. Upload the notebooks and data files to your Google Drive
-2. Open a notebook in Google Colab
-3. Run the first code cell in the notebook (this cell contains commands to install the correct versions of all required packages directly within the Colab environment)

 We provide two notebooks to demonstrate our framework.

 ### 1. Lightweight implementation of N-HiTS + MDN framework (Bike Sharing Dataset)

 The notebook **`MDN-NHITS forecasting_bike.ipynb`** serves as a lightweight example of the N-HiTS + MDN framework.
 It runs on the free tier of Google Colab.

+1. Upload `bike_raw.csv` to your Google Drive at `/content/drive/MyDrive/myproject/`
+2. Open `MDN-NHITS forecasting_bike.ipynb` in Google Colab
+3. Enable GPU runtime: Runtime → Change runtime type → GPU
+4. Run Cell 1 to install dependencies (~3-5 minutes)
+5. Run Cell 2 to configure model settings (see Configuration Options below)
+6. Execute remaining cells sequentially

 This notebook is configured to run **one model variant at a time**.
 To test the different configurations explored in our paper, you will need to manually adjust the code in the second cell: